viroda1/viroda1.github.io/README.md

 💎 Sponsored & Honored
 We proudly support these essential resources:

-* edpuzzle.cv – The elite, lightweight niche proxy you should be using.
+* https://edpuzzle.cv – The elite, lightweight niche proxy you should be using.
-* Noah's Tutoring – Keeping the grades up while the tabs are down.
+* https://noahstutoring.academy/ - noahs just goated lwk
-* Classroom 6x – The gold standard for reliable school mirrors.
+* Classroom 6x- the orgin of all games

 ------------------------------
 🚀 Why You Should Use This